 Top 5 Things Single Men Are Looking For In A Relationship

 It is one of the age-old questions.
-In this post, we will explore the top five things single guys are actually looking for in a relationship.
+In this post, we will explore the top five things single men are actually looking for in a relationship.
 Take good notes:

-Yes, this may sound cliche but the truth is that while men are stereotypically cast as commitment-phobic, when a man is wanting to settle down, he wants the same loyalty from his partner.
-Being loyal, which can encompass everything from fidelity to simply defending his honor in front of your sometimes caddy girlfriends, is of the upmost importance.
+Yes, this may sound cliche but the truth is that while men are stereotypically cast as commitment-phobic when a man is wanting to settle down, he wants the same loyalty from his partner.
+Being loyal, which can encompass everything from fidelity to simply defending his honor in front of your sometimes caddy girlfriends, is of the utmost importance.